 While the sheer number of dead elephants was concerning, what worried them most was that the cause of those deaths was not readily apparent.
 This generated a lot of speculation amongst researchers and biologists, with theories ranging from a deadly new disease sweeping through the herds to poison in the local water supply.

-Last week, Cyril Taolo—the acting director of the Department of Wildlife and National Parks in Botswana shared some vital information regarding the elephant die-off.
+Last week, Cyril Taolo—the acting director of the Department of Wildlife and National Parks in Botswana, shared some vital information regarding the elephant die-off.
 According to Taolo, who received his information from researchers from a Botswanan lab, the animals likely died from ingesting toxic algae found in their watering holes.

-This part of Botswana is known for its long dry season, although heavy seasonal rains bring enough water to fill the pans for extended periods of time.
+Botswana is known for its long dry season, although heavy seasonal rains bring enough water to fill the pans for extended periods of time.
 Those watering holes then lure in all manner of creatures seeking moisture to help them survive in the dry, arid environment.

-Samples of the algae have been found in the dried up watering holes, lending even more credence to the idea that it could be the cause of death.
-But because the elephant bodies have decomposed to much over the past few months that it is now impossible to check for traces of the algae in their system.
+Samples of the algae have been found in the dried-up watering holes, lending even more credence to the idea that it could be the cause of death.
+But because the elephant bodies have decomposed too much over the past few months, it is now impossible to check for traces of their system’s algae.

 While finding the toxic cyanobacterium in the water is an important clue, researchers haven’t ruled out foul play by humans either.
-No traces of poison have been found, nor has the death of the elephants been consistent with that method, but it is considered the second-best alternative explanation.
+No traces of poison have been found, nor has the elephants’ death been consistent with that method, but it is considered the second-best alternative explanation.

 Much to their dismay, in addition to seeing a thriving wildlife population, they also came across a large number of dead elephants.
 This quickly prompted an on the ground follow-up, which allowed scientists to retrieve samples from the quickly-decomposing bodies.

 Thankfully, the loss of the 350 elephants—while tragic—won’t have a major impact on Botswana’s elephant population.
-The country is home to the largest herds of wild elephants on the African continent, with more than 120,000 of the creatures believed to live there.
+The country is home to the largest herds of wild elephants on the African continent, with more than 120,000 creatures believed to live there.